All-heavy pentaquarks

-In this section, we first give a brief review of the nonrelativistic potential quark model.
+In this section, we first give a brief review of the nonrelativistic quark potential model (NRQPM).
 Then, we introduce the quark model classification of the pentaquarks based on the symmetries.
 Finally, we give a brief introduction to the ECG method what we adopt in the calculations.

-\subsection{Hamiltonian}
+\subsubsection{Hamiltonian}